 Health plans' communications to providers about population- and patient-level information is permitted as treatment and operations under Health Insurance Portability and Accountability Act (HIPAA).
-Quality Corp coordinates this communication in order to make it more useful to medical groups, clinics and providers.
+Q Corp coordinates this communication in order to make it more useful to medical groups, clinics and providers.
 Participation agreements, business associate agreements, and multiple levels of security for technical processes are in place to assure the security and protection of patients' privacy.
-Any breach in a patient's protected health information should be reported to staff at Quality Corp immediately.
+Any breach in a patient's protected health information should be reported to staff at Q Corp immediately.
 A form is also available for patients who may want to opt out.

 Questions?
-Contact Karri Benjamin at: karri.benjamin@q-corp.org Phone: 503.241.3571
+Contact Q Corp at: info@q-corp.org Phone: 503-241-3571 x118